Eckart Preu

-Eckart Preu (born 24 August 1969) is an East German-born conductor and music director of the Portland Symphony Orchestra (PSO) in Maine, United States.
-He previously held the same position with Spokane Symphony and Long Beach Symphony Orchestra.
+Eckart Preu (born 24 August 1969) is an East German-born conductor and music director of the Portland Symphony Orchestra (PSO) in Maine, the Long Beach Symphony Orchestra in California and the Cincinnati Chamber Orchestra in Ohio.
+He previously held the same position with the Spokane Symphony, the Stamford Symphony in Connecticut and the Orchestre International de Paris in France.
+He has also been associate conductor of the Richmond Symphony in Virginia and resident conductor of the American Symphony Orchestra and the American Russian Young Artists Orchestra in New York.

 Early life

+Preu was born in Erfurt, East Germany, in 1969.
+His father was a speech therapist.

-At the age of 10, Preu became a member, soloist and assistant conductor of the Boys Choir Dresdner Kreuzchor.
+Preu began voice lessons at the age of 4 and, the following year, began to learn the piano.
+At the age of 10, he became a member, soloist and assistant conductor of the Boys Choir Dresdner Kreuzchor.
 In Germany, he earned a master's degree in conducting from the Hochschule für Musik in Weimar, studying under Gunther Kahlert and Nicolás Pasquet.
 He also studied under Jean-Sebastien Bereau at the Conservatoire National Supérieur de Musique de Paris in France.